MeowScripts/Roblox-Executor/README.md

 6. Click execute

 # FAQ
-Q: After I loaded my scritpt and clicked execute it takes forever?
+Q: After I loaded my script and clicked execute it takes forever?
 A: The first time you load a script it will take a while because it needs to copy the byfron signature and verify it.
 Every time after this, scripts ill load ver quickly/instantly.

 Q: When I loaded my script and clicked execute, after some time, it said anti-virus interfered with the injection?